Why is my car starting then turning off?

 Diagnosing ECU-related issues often requires specialized equipment, so it’s best left to professionals.
 They can run diagnostic tests to check for error codes that indicate problems within the ECU or its associated sensors.

-How to Diagnose Why Your Car Starts for a Second and Then Dies?
+How to Diagnose Why Your Car Start Then Die?

 Checking for Fuel Pump Functionality

 You can do this by listening for a humming sound when you turn the ignition to the “on” position (without starting the engine).
 If you don’t hear anything, the fuel pump may need to be replaced.
-Turning the key to the on position will initiate the fuel pump.
-There will be a low buzzing noise, and it is located in the fuel tank.
+Turning the key to the “on” position activates the fuel pump, which produces a low buzzing noise from the fuel tank.

-You can even try and take the fuel cap off as the pump may be heard echoing through there.
-If you don’t hear a hum, locate the fuel pump positive wires and stick a multi-meter in there to make sure the pump is getting voltage.
-If it is not, then there may be corrosion in the connection at the fuel pump.
+You can even try removing the fuel cap, as the sound of the pump may echo through the opening.
+If you still don’t hear a hum, locate the fuel pump’s positive wires and use a multimeter to check if the pump is receiving voltage.
+If it isn’t, there may be corrosion in the connection at the fuel pump.

 Fuel Pressure Testing

-Additionally, you can perform a fuel pressure test (compression test) using a gauge.
-This will help you determine if the fuel pump is delivering the correct pressure.
-If the pressure is below the manufacturer’s specifications, it may indicate a failing fuel pump.
+You can perform a system pressure test using a fuel gauge to check whether the pump is delivering the proper flow.
+If it’s below the manufacturer’s specifications, it may indicate a failing fuel pump.

 Inspecting the MAF Sensor for Malfunctions

 The Mass Air Flow (MAF) sensor measures the amount of air entering the engine and helps determine the correct fuel-to-air ratio.
-A MAF sensor tells the ECU how much air is coming in, measured in grams per second.
-It basically uses a hot element that’s kept hot by current, and air cools it down; more current to keep it hot means more air is coming in.
-A malfunctioning MAF sensor can cause the car to start and then shut off immediately.
+It sends this information to the ECU, typically measured in grams per second.
+The sensor uses a heated element that is cooled by incoming air, more airflow requires more current to maintain the element’s temperature, indicating a higher air volume.
+A faulty MAF sensor can send incorrect data to the ECU, which may cause the car to start and then shut off immediately.

 Identifying Vacuum Leaks in Your Vehicle